zkinch/FusionZk/README.md

 - GetSwapOrder : this function will place the order via the RailGun and 1inch DSK

 oneInch-place-order-step.ts
+The main purpose of the step is to interact with the contract here it would be the SDKs.

 oneInch-swap-recipe.ts
+The file recipe will wrrap everything and it'll be used in the frontend.

 ### Further implementation:
 Introducing: Secret strategies for DeFi